kuzzleio/kuzzle/lib/services/README.md

 # Contributing

-## Modifying the service in an existing engine
+## Use a different service for an existing Kuzzle engine

-Kuzzle use Elasticsearch by default.
-As an example, if we want to use MongoDB we must :
+For instance, Kuzzle use Elasticsearch for persistent data storage.
+If we want to use MongoDB instead, we have to:

 * create a file mongodb.js in the services directory
 * replace the "./elasticsearch.js" by "./mongodb.js" in the [./index.js](./index.js)
 * create the src/lib/config/models/mongodb.js file
-* edit the [src/lib/config/index.js](../../../src/lib/config/index.js) and add mongodb.js models
+* edit the [lib/config/index.js](../config/index.js) and add mongodb.js models
+* implement unit/functional testing
-* create the test and doc!
+* write the new service documentation

-## Adding an engine with an exisiting service
+## Use an existing service for a new Kuzzle engine

-Kuzzle use redis service for the cache engine notification.
+Kuzzle use Redis for its notification engine.

-As an example, you may want to reuse the redis service to create an engine for caching user session.
+You may want to reuse this Redis service to, for instance, store user sessions.

 You can see how elasticsearch service is already used by both the writeEngine and the readEngine for this purpose in the [index.js](./index.js).